galeiro/docs/pages/server/index.md

-# Theodorus Clarence's Documentation
+# Servers Documentation

-This site will be personal documentation about my best development practices.
+This site will be personal documentation about my practices.

 My practice is probably highly opinionated and won't work for everyone, but feel free to check out my reasoning and use it if you find it useful.